albertlai431/tennis-ai/Report.md

       - Update target networks after a certain number of updates

 ### Hyperparameters
+These hyperparameters were mostly adopted from the DDPG paper.
+UPDATE_EVERY and UPDATE_TIMES were a result of experimentation as they proved to faciliate the quickest and most stable learning.

 ```python
 BUFFER_SIZE = int(1e6)  # replay buffer size
 BATCH_SIZE = 128        # minibatch size